SpiderOak/nimbus.io/docs/administrators_guide.rst

 To cloud or not to cloud?
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Sts section provides background and recommendations for when to chose running your own Nimbus.io cloud locally vs. using the commercially available Nimbus.io cloud storage service.
+This section provides background and recommendations for when to chose running your own Nimbus.io service vs. using the commercially available Nimbus.io cloud storage service.

 Much like the SR71 Blackbird does not operate efficiently at low speeds in favor of elegant behavior at extreme speed, Nimbus.io is efficient for